Thomas Mathiba, Chair of the National Environmental Skills Planning Forum

 Prof Heila Lotz-Sisitka of Rhodes University explains the need for coordinated green skills development

 There is a need for more proactive, concerted and coordinated efforts to analyse, plan for and develop green skills for South Africa.
-The Green Skills Project responds to this need, focusing on post-school skills development.
+The Green Skills Project responded to this need, focusing on post-school skills development.

 Green skills – by which we mean all environmental competences – are needed in all sectors, from Agriculture, Banking and Construction, all the way to Zoological Research.
 Green skills are needed as environmentally-focused occupations and as critical competencies in a wide range of other occupations.
 Several government departments, including Environment; Water and Sanitation; Energy; Agriculture, Forestry and Fisheries; Local Government; Science and Technology, have significant environmental mandates and programmes.